tobben1998/scrypto/defi_fund/README.md

 export fund=$(echo "$fund" | sed -nr "s/.*Component: ([[:alnum:]_]+)/\1/p")
 ```

-You have now succsefully created and fund, and have the enviroments variables you need for testing some examples.
+You have succsefully created a fund, and have the enviroments variables you need for testing some examples.
 The fund manager is acc2.

 ## Examples